shaimafikry/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 	cursor.close() => closes the cursor
 	db_connect.close() => closes the connection
 <h>
-* We can use Wild card to search for specific names in sql tables :<h>
+* We can use Wild card to search for specific names in sql tables :
 	<div> SELECT * FROM states WHERE name LIKE 'N%' ORDER BY states.id ASC; </div>
-	or with using regex
+	or with using regex <br>
 	<div> SELECT * FROM states WHERE name LIKE '^N' OR '^n' ORDER BY states.id ASC; </div>

-* when you call a variable in sql command , you put (%s) and add in tuple form (state_name, ) sql_order.execute("SELECT * FROM states WHERE name = %s ORDER BY states.id ASC;",(state_name,))
+* when you call a variable in sql command , you put (%s) and add in tuple form (state_name, ) <br>
+	sql_order.execute("SELECT * FROM states WHERE name = %s ORDER BY states.id ASC;",(state_name,))

 * SQL injection: